 There are twelve Houses of Worship of nine denominations.
 The Township has two historic districts: Franklin Corners and Liberty Corner.
 There are eight listings on the State and National Registers: The Brick Academy, Basking Ridge Presbyterian Church, Van Dorn Mill, Coffee House Corners (Turner Homestead), Chimney Ash Farm (Alward Homestead), Lord Stirling Estate out-buildings, and the two historic districts.

 Two transportation-related events changed Bernards Township.
 In 1872 the railroad completed, opening the area to those who wished to live in the country and work in the metropolitan environment.
 Almost 100 years later, construction of Route 287 and later Route 78, two Interstate Highways, made commuting much easier for those seeking to live in residential climate.Liberty Corner, settled since 1722, still maintains its gentle rural atmosphere.
-However, large housing developments are under construction in that village.
 In the later part of the 19th Century it was famous for its summer resorts.